TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 	For optimum performance, configure the **-dir** to a local directory and not to a network directory.
 When **-dir** property is configured for each member in the cluster, the artifacts of the respective members get created in the  **-dir** folder.

 <a id="machine-shared-path"></a>
-### Machines without a Shared Path
+### Machines Without a Shared Path

-In case all the machines in your cluster do not share a path over an NFS or similar protocol, then follow the steps below:
+In case all the machines in your cluster do not share a path over an NFS or similar protocol, then use the following instructions:

 **Prerequisites**